Chef Brandon Chrostowski ’06, Helping a Community

 Chef Chrostowski began his career in food in Detroit, MI; trained in some of the world’s finest restaurants; and earned associate and bachelor’s degrees from The Culinary Institute of America.
 He apprenticed at Chicago’s legendary restaurant, Charlie Trotter’s, and after graduation from the CIA, worked at the Michelin three-star Lucas Carton in Paris.
 Returning to the U.S., Chef Chrostowski worked in New York City’s Le Cirque, Picholine, and Chanterelle, a James Beard Award-winning restaurant at which he was under the tutelage of restaurateurs Karen and David Waltuck.
 While at Chanterelle, Chef Chrostowski also worked closely with Master Sommelier Roger Dagorn and was so inspired that he became a certified sommelier himself.

 Leaving New York to start EDWINS in Cleveland, OH was his next step.
 Chef Chrostowski’s commitment to EDWINS Leadership & Restaurant Institute has grown from teaching in prisons to opening its flagship restaurant to building a 20,000-square-foot campus that offers free housing, a workout facility, a library, a basketball court, and other amenities.
 Today, more than 100 students a year graduate and go on to work in some of Cleveland’s finest restaurants, with an astounding 97% employed after graduation and just 1% recidivism.
-Chef Chrostowski recently opened Sérenité Restaurant & Culinary Institute in Medina, OH, which is fully staffed by recovering opioid addicts.
+Chef Chrostowski recently opened Sérenité Restaurant & Culinary Institute in Medina, OH.
+Sérenité is both a restaurant and a place for people with drug or alcohol addition get clean.

 Chef Chrostowski has been recognized with many honors, including being named a 2016 CNN Hero, receiving the Richard C. Cornuelle Award for Social Entrepreneurship from the Manhattan Institute, and joining the Crain’s Cleveland Business list of “40 Under 40.”
 He has spoken at universities and corporations, but is most proud of his TEDx talk and his speeches before the United States Senate and The City Club.
 Fighting for fair and equal opportunities has also earned him coverage from media outlets as wide ranging as The New York Times, The Washington Post, Forbes, Food & Wine, and more.
 Chef Chrostowski has also been featured on television and radio and in the Oscar-nominated documentary Knife Skills.